 In the 1970s, Batam began to be developed as a logistical and operational base for the oil and gas industry by Pertamina (State-owned Oil and Natural Gas Corporation).
 Then, based on the Presidential Decree Number 41 of 1973, the development of Batam was placed under the control of the government institution referred to as the Batam Island Industrial Development Authority and is currently known as the Batam Indonesia Free Zone Authority (BP Batam).

 In order to carry out the vision and mission to develop Batam, various modern infrastructures with international standards were built, as well as various other facilities, enabling Batam to compete with similar regions in the Asia Pacific.

-In recent years, Batam, Bintan, and Karimun (BBK) Free Trade Zone (FTZ) which refers to Law No. 36 regarding Free Trade and Free Port Zones was implemented and was amended several times through Government Regulation In Lieu of Law (Perppu), which eventually was promulgated as Law No. 44 of 2007.
-There is also Law No. 36 of 2000 regarding the stipulation of Perppu No. 1 of 2000 (regarding Free Trade Zones and Free Ports) into Law, and many other laws and regulations related to Batam FTZ.
-Afterwards, in 2009, at the end of its official term, the members of Indonesian House of Representatives along with the Central Government, discussed the Special Economic Zone (KEK) Law as a legal umbrella for the establishment of KEK in Batam region and other areas in Indonesia.
+“In recent years, the Batam, Bintan, and Karimun (BBK) Free Trade Zone (FTZ) was implemented in accordance with Law Number 36 regarding Free Trade and Free Port Zone and has been amended several times through Government Regulations in lieu of Law, so that it was promulgated into Law Number 44 of 2007.
+There is also Law Number 36 of 2000 regarding the Stipulation of the Government Regulations in Lieu of Law No. 1 of 2000 regarding Free Trade Zone and Free Ports to be Law, and many other laws and regulations related to the Batam FTZ.
+Then, at the end of the term of office for members of the Parliament of the Republic of Indonesia in 2009, together with the Central Government, the Law on Special Economic Zone (SEZ) had been discussed as the umbrella law for the establishment of SEZs in the Batam areas and other regions in Indonesia.